Sea Moss for Eczema: How Can This Ocean Treasure Help Your Skin?

 The impressive nutrient content in sea moss makes it potentially beneficial for skin conditions like eczema:

-- Zinc: Plays a key role in wound healing and reducing inflammation
+• Zinc: Plays a key role in wound healing and reducing inflammation*

 These nutrients work together to potentially address several factors that contribute to eczema flare-ups.*

-Calms Inflammation and Redness
+May Calm Inflammation and Redness

-Sea moss contains unique carrageenan compounds that deliver a cooling effect when applied to irritated skin.
-This can provide immediate relief from the burning sensation that often accompanies eczema flares.
+The anti-inflammatory compounds in sea moss may help subdue the immune response that causes eczema flares.* Sea moss contains unique carrageenan compounds that deliver a cooling effect when applied to irritated skin.
+This may provide immediate relief from the burning sensation that often accompanies eczema flares.*

-Creates a Protective Moisture Barrier
+May Create a Protective Moisture Barrier

 One of eczema's hallmarks is excessive dryness, which leads to cracking and further irritation.
-Sea moss gel can address this with a thin, breathable layer on the skin that locks in moisture without feeling heavy or greasy.
+Sea moss gel may address this with a thin, breathable layer on the skin that locks in moisture without feeling heavy or greasy.*

 The polysaccharides in sea moss have exceptional water-binding properties.
-When applied to damp skin, they help trap that moisture against the skin surface, potentially reducing the dryness that triggers itching and flaking.
+When applied to damp skin, they may help trap that moisture against the skin surface, potentially reducing the dryness that triggers itching and flaking.*

 Supports Natural Skin Healing